benbria/browserify-transform-tools/README.md

     });
 ```

+`makeFalafelTransform()` will be called once for every node in your JS file.
+You can update the node.
+Be sure to pass errors back via `done(err)`, and call `done()` when complete.

-Options passed to `makeFalafelTransform()` are the same as for `makeStringTransform()`, as are the options passed to the transform function.
+Options passed to `makeFalafelTransform()` are the same as for `makeStringTransform()`, as are the transformOptions passed to the transform function.
 You can additionally pass a `options.falafelOptions` to `makeFalafelTransform` - this object will be passed as an options object directly to falafel.

 Creating a Require Transform
 ============================